Should You Really Be Buying Vitamin C?

 If you've been following my writing for any amount of time, you know I'm a firm believer in utilizing diet as a means to super-charge health.

 The only time I recommend supplements is if you're not able to get enough of a certain nutrient from your diet.
-The exception to this is if you're trying to ingest high levels of a nutrient for the amelioration of a condition or sickness.
+The exception to this is if you're trying to ingest high levels of a nutrient for the a specific reason (preferably under the guidance of a health professional).

 Vitamin C is one of the few nutrients I'm confident can be found in abundance through diet alone.